bougou/go-ipmi/README.md

 ## `goipmi` binary

-The `goipmi` is a binary tool which provides the same command usages like `ipmitool`.
+The `goipmi` binary provides command usage similar to `ipmitool`.
-The `goipmi` calls `go-ipmi` library underlying.
+The `goipmi` tool uses the `go-ipmi` library under the hood.

-The purpose of creating `goipmi` tool was not intended to substitute `ipmitool`.
+The purpose of creating the `goipmi` tool was not to substitute `ipmitool`.
-It was just used to verify the correctness of `go-ipmi` library.
+It was created to verify the correctness of the `go-ipmi` library.

 ## Functions Comparison with ipmitool

-Each command defined in the IPMI specification is a pair of request/response messages.
+Each command defined in the IPMI specification consists of a pair of request/response messages.
 These IPMI commands are implemented as methods of the `ipmi.Client` struct in this library.

-Some `ipmitool` cmdline usages are implemented by calling just one IPMI command, but others are not.
-Like `ipmitool sdr list`, it's a loop of `GetSDR` IPMI command.
+Some `ipmitool` command line operations are implemented by calling just one IPMI command, while others are not.
+For example, `ipmitool sdr list` involves a loop of `GetSDR` IPMI commands.

-So this library also implements some methods that are not IPMI commands defined in IPMI specification, but just some common helpers, like `GetSDRs` to get all SDRs.
+This library also implements some helper methods that are not IPMI commands defined in the IPMI specification, but are common utilities, like `GetSDRs` to get all SDRs.
-These methods are marked with an asterisk (*) after the method name in the following docs.
+These methods are marked with an asterisk (*) after the method name in the following documentation.

-The implementation logic of IPMI commands are almost same.
+The implementation logic of IPMI commands is largely consistent.
 See [Contributing](./CONTRIBUTING.md)

-> More commands are ongoing ...
+> More commands are in development...

 ### IPM Device Global Commands